mp-designer/mp-designer.github.io/src/projects/49-QR-menu.md

 ---
 ## Project Overview

-QR Menu is a lightweight digital menu and CMS system designed for small restaurants and cafés.
+QR Menu is a lightweight digital menu and CMS system designed for small restaurants, cafés, bars and food trucks.
 It helps customers browse menus visually with translations and filters, while giving business owners a simple tool to update dishes, manage info, and share menus via QR codes — all without needing tech expertise.

 ## Context and Problem